Ava DuVernay’s star-studded new film is free to watch at home right now (but only today)

 — Ava DuVernay (@ava) August 28, 2019

-The director chose to use this date as a focal point to paint a portrait of African-American history largely because of six events that occurred on an August 28 in the past century, including: the lynching of 14-year-old Emmett Till in 1955, Dr. Martin Luther King Jr.’s “I have a dream” speech in 1963, Hurricane Katrina touching down in 2005, and Barack Obama officially becoming the first African-American presidential nominee in 2008.
+The director chose to use this date as a focal point to paint a portrait of African-American history largely because of six events that have occurred on an August 28 in the past century, including: the lynching of 14-year-old Emmett Till in 1955, Dr. Martin Luther King Jr.’s “I Have A Dream” speech in 1963, Hurricane Katrina touching down in 2005, and Barack Obama officially becoming the first African-American presidential nominee in 2008.
 The film depicts these events and more in six vignettes featuring performances by Angela Bassett, Don Cheadle, Regina King, Gugu Mbatha-Raw, Lupita Nyong’o, and David Oyelowo.

 Watch August 28 for free at AvaDuVernay.com if you’re reading this before midnight tonight.